devinstincts/movielens-etl/README.md

 # movielens-etl
-ETL tool for loading data MySQL to MongoDB
+ETL tool for loading data from MySQL to MongoDB